Lü Bu: Physical appearance

 No descriptions of Lü Bu's physical appearance exist in historical records.
 It was noted that he specialized in archery and horse-riding, and possessed great physical strength.
 He was nicknamed "Flying General" (飛將軍) for his martial prowess.
 He also owned a powerful steed known as the "Red Hare".
 The Cao Man Zhuan recorded that there was a saying at the time to describe Lü Bu and the Red Hare: "Among men, Lü Bu; Among steeds, Red Hare)".

 Lü Bu is described as follows in the 14th-century historical novel Romance of the Three Kingdoms:

-[...] a lofty and dignified look, a majestic and awe-inspiring bearing, wielding a fangtian huaji, (Note: Fangtian huaji (方天畫戟 (方天画戟, fāngtiān huàjǐ)) was the name given to Lü Bu's weapon, a ji, in the novel.
+[...] a lofty and dignified look, a majestic and awe-inspiring bearing, wielding a Fangtian Huaji, (Note: Fangtian huaji (方天畫戟 (方天画戟, fāngtiān huàjǐ)) was the name given to Lü Bu's weapon, a ji, in the novel.
 It was translated as "Sky Piercer".) [...] hair pulled back and worn in a golden headdress, donning a flowery-patterned battle robe, encased in body armour decorated with images of the ni, wearing a precious belt adorned with the image of a lion, [...]

 Biography

 Service under Ding Yuan and defection to Dong Zhuo

 An illustration of Lü Bu killing Ding Yuan (呂布弒丁原) in the Long Corridor of the Summer Palace, Beijing.

-Lü Bu was from Jiuyuan County (九原縣), Wuyuan Commandery, which is near present-day Baotou, Inner Mongolia.
+Lü Bu was from Jiuyuan County (九原縣), Wuyuan Commandery along the northern Han frontiers, which is near present-day Baotou, Inner Mongolia.
 He was known for his martial valour in Bing Province.
-When Ding Yuan, the Inspector (刺史) of Bing Province, was appointed as a Cavalry Commandant (騎都尉) by the Han central government and ordered to garrison at Henei Commandery, he recruited Lü Bu as a Registrar (主簿) and treated him kindly.
+In early 188, his home province fell into disorder after the local Xiuchuge and Southern Xiongnu vassal tribes rebelled and murdered the Chinese regional Inspector (刺史).
+The official, Ding Yuan was appointed the new Inspector of Bing to quell the uprising by the Han central government.
+He was later promoted to Cavalry Commandant (騎都尉) and ordered to garrison at Henei Commandery.
+It was around this time when Ding Yuan met and recruited Lü Bu as a Registrar (主簿), treating him with exceptional kindness.

 After the death of Emperor Ling in May 189, Ding Yuan led his troops to the capital Luoyang to assist the general He Jin in eliminating the eunuch faction.
 He Jin ended up being assassinated by the eunuchs instead, after which the warlord Dong Zhuo led his forces into Luoyang and occupied the capital.
 Dong Zhuo wanted to kill Ding Yuan and take control of Ding's troops, so he induced Lü Bu into betraying Ding and defecting to his side.
 Lü Bu killed Ding Yuan, cut off his head, and presented it to Dong Zhuo, who had by then seized control of the Han central government.
 Dong Zhuo appointed Lü Bu as a Cavalry Commandant and placed much faith and trust in him.
 He also accepted Lü Bu as a foster son.
 Lü Bu was later promoted from the position of a Cavalry Commandant to a General of the Household (中郎將).
 He was also made a Marquis of a Chief Village (都亭侯).